Vishal-2001-cybthon/placement_prediction_and_analysis_system/README.md

    - Conversion of categorical variables to numerical format for model training.

 6. **Model Training**
-   - Training various machine learning models and evaluating their performance metrics on the test set.
+   - Utilization of machine learning models including Logistic Regression, Decision Tree, Random Forest, Support Vector Machine, and K-Nearest Neighbors.
+     Evaluation of model performance with accuracy scores for each model.

 7. **Prediction**
    - Interactive prediction interface for evaluating a new candidate's placement status based on user-provided information.